 People often ask me how I function being both adoptee and a mother of loss.
 The truth is, life was easier before.
 I could never connect the dots.
-Missing my daughter made sense but missing my mother was an elusive ghost.
-I didn’t have a name for it.
+Missing my daughter made sense but missing my mother was elusive.
+It didn’t have a name.
 How could I miss someone I never knew?
 Why would I long for her if I already had a wonderful family?
 But, I did.

-I was the master of distraction, constantly running, especially when I felt my momentum start to betray me.
+I was the master of distraction, constantly running, especially when I felt my momentum start to slow down.
 I surrounded myself with people and movement and noise.
-Sometimes I would work out twice a day.
 Keep moving.
 If I didn’t have an activity, I had a project to keep me occupied.
 Keep going.
 If I kept the volume of life loud enough then I couldn’t hear the persistent sound of despair.

-Today my overwhelming concern is for young adoptees and their parents.
-Teenage adoptees attempt suicide four times greater than non adoptees (Academy of Pediatrics).
-Adopted and foster teens /adults are the highest minority of people to be over represented in mental health facilities and prisons.
-Every time I hear of another adoptee suicide it sends panic through me.
+Today my deepest concern is that the adoptee voice and lived experience is being heard.
+Adoptees attempt suicide four times greater than non adoptees (Academy of Pediatrics).
+Adopted and foster teens /adults are over represented in mental health facilities, drug treatment programs, and prisons.
+Every time I hear of another adoptee suicide it sends panic through my veins.
 It’s avoidable!
 The trauma occurs at separation.
-If we support family preservation and view adoption as a last resort then we will lower these alarming numbers.
-Adoptive parents need to understand this prior to adopting a child.
-They need to be educated about adoption related issues in order to help their children survive.
+Advocating for Family Preservation will lower these alarming numbers.
+Adoptive parents need to be educated about adoption related issues in order to help their children survive.

 This week we learned that we lost sweet Jane.
 She was a beautiful, 14 year old Korean adoptee.
 She could no longer numb her pain so she took her life.
-It sent a ripple throughout our community even though none of us were surprised.
-We shake our heads in solidarity and think, ‘What did they really expect?‘ We must listen, for the children.
+It sent a ripple throughout our community yet, none of us were surprised.
+We shake our heads in solidarity, ‘What did they really expect?‘

 (photo by Anne Heffron)